AndrewCieslak/HV-Power-Supply-Weight-Optimization/README.md

 -  Need to implement winding pattern == 2 code for the transformer script.
 -  General fixes need to be performed on the RTC script to get it working.
 -  Main LLC script doesn't work for high voltages for the inductor, which is the main purpose of the script.
 I believe this is due to some airgap or geometry issue.

-Need to ensure realism of data through cross-checking with thesis results.
+-  Need to ensure realism of data through cross-checking with more of the thesis results.
+Transformer comparison has already been done and is in the comparison .xlsx file
+-  Need to comment what each block of code is doing for readability and debugging
+-  Need to add error handling and debugging printing in the terminal for common issues and diagnosis of problems.